deta/space-docs/src/pages/docs/en/learn/why-personal-cloud.md

 ---
 title: Why the personal cloud?
-section: Introduction
+section: Learn
-position: 3
+position: 2
 layout: "@docs"
 ---

 > Deta's motivation for Space is [here](https://deta.space/motivation/).
-Below is a bit more about why the personal cloud makes sense for developers and users alike.
+Below is a bit more about why the personal cloud may make sense for developers and users alike.

 For developers, the personal cloud makes building and globally distributing web applications simple.